yoshiysoh/visuaudio/README.md

 # visuaudio
-VISUalizing AUDIO by various way.
+VISUalizing AUDIO by mathematical/physical way.
 Creating generative art from audio.

 # General idea
 - From spectral information of the audio, create something cool.
-- This project approach creative area between generative art and physics.
+- This project approach creative area between generative art and math/physics.
 - Also this code become very visual for party.
+## Idea
+- spectral as input for the system
+- spectral as potential landscape for the system
+- spectral as a noise

 # TODO
 ## Phase 0 (general direction of this project)